+4.1.
 Data availability and completeness rate

-The number of live births in Georgia in urban and rural terms is available for 1940 and for the period after 1950 whereas the number of stillbirths is available from 1969.
+The number of live births in Georgia by urban-rural settlements is available for 1940 and for the period after 1950, whereas the number of stillbirths is available from 1969.
 The data on the number of live births and stillbirths by regions and sex are available only since 1969.
 In the Soviet time, the statistical data on stillbirths was not disseminated.